-The Core Curriculum represents the minimum content in certain areas which are required content of all RMC degrees.
+The college core curriculum represents the minimum content in certain areas which are required content of all RMC degrees.
 However, all students need not pass exactly the same pattern of courses in order.

-The Core Curriculum contains within it two separate themes;
+The college core curriculum contains within it two separate themes;